-The symptoms associated with fever are:
+The symptoms associated with fever range amongst the following:

 - suddenly feeling very warm